 Sean Scully: PAN

-30 April – 8 June 2019
+New York, 30 April – 8 June 2019

 Sean Scully is one of the most important painters of his generation, whose work is held in significant museum collections around the world.
-While known primarily for his large-scale abstract paintings, compromised of vertical and horizontal bands, tessellating blocks and geometric forms comprised of gradate and shifting colors, Scully also works in a variety of diverse media, including printmaking, sculpture, watercolor and pastel.
+While known primarily for his large-scale abstract paintings, compromised of vertical and horizontal bands, tessellating blocks and geometric forms made of gradate and shifting colors, Scully also works in a variety of diverse media, including printmaking, sculpture, watercolor and pastel.
 Having developed a style over the past five decades that is uniquely his own, Scully has cemented his place in the history of painting.
 His work synthesizes a thoroughly international collection of influences and personal perspectives — ranging from the legacy of American abstraction, with inspiration from the likes of Mark Rothko and Jackson Pollock, and that of European tradition, with nods to Henri Matisse and Piet Mondrian, as well as connections to classical Greek architecture.

 At Lisson Gallery’s 24th Street location Scully will debut a new multi-panel painting, Shutter (2019), measuring over 17 feet wide.
 Painted in his signature striped style, which he developed over many years following a visit to Morocco in the late 1960s, the four-part work with alternating bands of reds, blues, greens, oranges, pinks and yellows exemplifies the artist’s energetic brushstroke.
 Alongside this monumental painting is a diptych, Vice Versa Green (2019), in which vibrant blocks of abstract color are inset from one panel into another, forming a bold and alluring contrast.
-These paintings are in dialogue with five blue Landlines, Scully’s now iconic series which feature only horizontal stripes and are inspired by nature’s horizon line, where, as he describes, there is the “elemental coming together of land and sea, sky and land…endlessly beginning and ending.”
-Landlines have become the formal catalyst for most of Scully’s recent work, and the exhibitions also feature paintings from the series on a more intimate scale, as well as works on paper.
+These paintings are in dialogue with four blue Landlines, Scully’s now iconic series which feature only horizontal stripes and are inspired by nature’s horizon line, where, as he describes, there is the “elemental coming together of land and sea, sky and land…endlessly beginning and ending.”
+Landlines have become the formal catalyst for most of Scully’s recent work, and the exhibition also features paintings from the series on a more intimate scale.
 Shadow Stack, a large-scale sculpture made of corten steel, further adapts the Landline motif, where the stacked industrial elements provide a three-dimensional representation of the paintings’ gestural lines.Read more